shoninel/HR-Dashboard-/README.md

   - Users should be able to filter the list based on any of the available columns.

 ## Steps involved:
--Verified data for any missing values and anomalies, and handled the missing values -Ensured that data is consistent and clean with respect to data type data format and values used -Created calculated columns to get a desirable dimensions and measures -Created KPIs and multilple charts
+- Verified data for any missing values and anomalies, and handled the missing values
+- Ensured that data is consistent and clean with respect to data type data format and values used
+- Created multiple calculated columns to get a desirable dimensions and measures
+- Created KPIs and multilple charts
--Created dashboards, added filters and interactive actions in Dashboard to develop interactive and dynamic dashboard to offer insights as per the user story.
+- Created dashboards, added filters and interactive actions in Dashboard to develop interactive and dynamic dashboard to offer insights as per the user story.
 ## Dashboard